rgwch/webelexis/webelexis-base/readme.md

      npm start

 This will first run build:client, then build and launch the server.
-You should then be able to point your browser to `localhost:2015`and see the life version auf webelexis (which is not much at this time)
+You should then be able to point your browser to `localhost:2015`and see the life version auf webelexis (which is not much at this time).

+If this works, copy `webelexis-base/src/main/resources/config_sample.json` to `webelexis-base/cfglocal.json`.
+Edit the entries to match your system, but make sure to have a valid json-file.
+Then, relaunch the server with `npm start` from the top level directory.

 ### Folder layout